Lauren spent 12 years in IT as a project manager, gaining expertise and certification in both PRINCE2 and Scrum Agile.

 In this article, I've taken together my own experience and that of other project managers to give you a glimpse into what a normal day looks like.
 Have a read through, and see if it is a career that you could picture yourself enjoying.

 Of course, in reality every day as a project manager is very different, but for the purpose of this article I've structured some typical activities across the average 9-5 day.

 The eagle-eyed reader will have already spotted the contradiction in my article.
 In the introductory paragraph, I mentioned that I would give you a typical 9-5 day, and now I've started the day at 8 am instead.

 This is the first reality of a project manager: a day is very rarely 9-5.

 As a project manager, it will often be your responsibility to host conference calls, and you may need to act as a business representative on other calls related to your project.
-Project calls are often scheduled to give the team a regular opportunity to chat through how they are getting on with the project, and to discuss any problems they might be having.
+Project calls are often scheduled to give the team a regular opportunity to chat about how they are getting on with the project and to discuss any problems they might be having.

-So let's assume the 9am conference call is an hour long.
+So, let's assume the 9 AM conference call is an hour long.
 That is pretty typical on a larger project.
-As project manager, you'll finish the conference call with a set of notes you've taken throughout.
+As a project manager, you'll finish the conference call with a set of notes you've taken throughout.
 Your team has probably notified you of work that has been completed, work in progress, and major project issues.
-The likelihood is, there is going to be urgent or semi-urgent work you need to do after you've left the conference call to handle the issues that have just been raised.
+The likelihood is that there is going to be urgent or semi-urgent work you need to do after you've left the conference call to handle the issues that have just been raised.